w3c/wot-architecture/terminology.md

 ## RDF
 The Resource Description Framework (RDF) of the Semantic Web [rdf11-concepts](https://www.w3.org/TR/rdf11-concepts/)

+## WoT Interface
+The network-facing interface of a Thing as defined by its Thing Description.

 ## WoT Server
 An entity that exposes a network interface consistent with a WoT Thing Description.
 WoT Server is also used to refer to a Servient in server role only.